AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 If the VPC where the controller is deployed in has a custom DNS server (via DHCP option), make sure the controller instance can reach this DNS server.

+..
+Warning:: Any resources created by the controller, such as Aviatrix gateways, AWS routing tables, subnets, ELB, etc, must be deleted from the controller console.
+If you delete them directly on AWS console, controllers view of resources will be incorrect which will lead to features not working properly.

+..

 Launch Aviatrix Controller via CloudFormation
 =============================================